nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Delete a tutor: `delete_tutor`

-Delete a tutor by index.
+Delete the tutor at the specified index.
 Deletion cannot occur if there is at least one existing appointment booked with the tutor in question.

 Format: `delete_tutor INDEX`

-Example: `delete_tutor 1`
+Example: `delete_tutor 1` deletes the first tutor.

 #### Edit a tutor: `edit_tutor`